ostyjs/nostr-hooks/README.md

 # Nostr-Hooks

 React hooks for developing [Nostr](https://github.com/fiatjaf/nostr) clients.
+It's simple yet intelligent.

 Nostr-Hooks is a library of React hooks designed to simplify the process of interacting with the Nostr protocol in real-time web applications.
 It provides an easy-to-use interface with low bandwidth consumption and high performance, allowing developers to quickly integrate Nostr into their projects and build responsive, real-time applications.